Pierre Robin Sequence

 Why Choose UH?

 Coordinated care is especially important for children with Pierre Robin syndrome because of the multiple issues that can arise.
-At UH Rainbow Babies & Children’s, a team of specialists work together to treat children with Pierre Robin sequence and to address the various problems that the birth defect can cause.
-These include breathing, hearing, feeding and sleeping issues.
+At UH Rainbow Babies & Children’s, a team of specialists work together to treat children with Pierre Robin sequence.
+This team address various problems that the birth defect can cause, include breathing, hearing, feeding and sleeping issues.